allegations0/foc/docs/update/readme_1_7.md

 - **Content aplenty**: 200,000+ new words (not counting code), 30+ new quests, 12+ new opportunities, 26+ new events, 29 new activities, 12+ new improvements, 165 new rooms, 160 new portraits, 85 new content images, 2 new duties, 1 new sex action, and more!
-Many new content are written by contributor Matthew Lang.
 A good chunk of existing content are also polished and rewritten for readability
 - **Base-building**: A fully featured base-building mechanic to make the game progression much more immersive.
 - **Content Creator QoL overhaul**: Thanks to the feedbacks over at the Discord Server, the Content Creator is more user friendly than ever.
 Tooltips over the toolbar, syntax checking, auto-indentation, and more!
 If you tried to contribute in the past and was overwhelmed by the Content Creator UI, please consider giving it another try.
 - **Content images**: The game now fully supports adding images to accompany quests / events / etc.
-The images are gender-aware, meaning that many has variations depending on the gender of the participating units.  v1.7 ships with 85 of these images.
+Many of these images are gender-aware, meaning that they have variations depending on the gender of the participating units.  v1.7 ships with 85 of these images.
 - **Other new features**: Activities, speech bubbles, negative titles, built-in image packs

 If you enjoy the game, make sure to thank the many contributors and people who have helped with this project!
 The project could not reach this version without them.
-[You are invited too!](https://gitgud.io/darkofocdarko/fort-of-chains#how-to-contribute-content) The current contributors include:
+[You are invited too!](https://gitgud.io/darkofocdarko/fort-of-chains#how-to-contribute-content) The list of all contributors include:

-- Writers:
+- **Writers**:
 Alberich,
 Anon,
 Atacama,